columndeeply/hosts/README.md

 You can use any of the DNS based blockers like [DNS66](https://f-droid.org/en/packages/org.jak_linux.dns66/), [personalDNSfilter](https://f-droid.org/en/packages/dnsfilter.android/) or [Daedalus](https://f-droid.org/en/packages/org.itxtech.daedalus/) and add the links posted above.

 # Contributing
 Since this list is just a fused version of other lists and the domains aren't manually checked it'll probably have false positives.
-If a site is listed here and you think it shouldn't please let me know by opening a new issue or making a pull request.
-The same goes if you think a site should be added to the list.
-In both cases please use the appropriate tag on the issue/PR title: ``[Addition Request]`` or ``[Removal Request]``.
+If a site is listed here and you think it shouldn't please let me know by posting in the pinned issue.
+Same goes if you think a domain should be added to the blocklist.
+Feel free to open a new issue for any other problems or questions.

 ### By making an issue
 If you're submitting more than a couple dozen domains please make a pull request or use a pastebin site.
-If it's just a few domains then just paste them on the issue.
+If it's just a few domains then just paste them on the pinned issue.
 If you took the domains from another list please say so and leave a link to their page so it can be added to the "Sources" table below.

 ### By making a pull request
 When making a pull request you should add a file on the "contributions" directory with your domains.
 I'll then merge your pull request and merge the file into the main list. **Please do not make changes directly to the main list.** If you're not sure how to list the domains take a look at the [example](https://github.com/columndeeply/hosts/blob/main/contributions/example.txt).